List of Eurovision Song Contest winners: Discrepancies between the jury and televote

-Since the reintroduction of the juries alongside televoting in 2009, the jury and the televote awarded the most points to the same entry on six occasions: in 2009, 2010, 2012, 2013, 2014 and 2017.
-Two winners have won without placing first in either area: Ukraine's "1944" by Jamala in 2016, who finished second in the jury vote behind Australia and second in the televote behind Russia, and the Netherlands' "Arcade" by Duncan Laurence in 2019, who placed third behind North Macedonia and Sweden in the jury vote, and second behind Norway in the televote.
+Since the reintroduction of the juries alongside televoting in 2009, the jury and the televote awarded the most points to the same entry on seven occasions: in 2009, 2010, 2012, 2013, 2014, 2017 and 2026.
+Two winners have won without placing first in either area: Ukraine's "1944" by Jamala in 2016, which finished second in the jury vote behind Australia and second in the televote behind Russia, and the Netherlands' "Arcade" by Duncan Laurence in 2019, which placed third behind North Macedonia and Sweden in the jury vote, and second behind Norway in the televote.

 Sweden won both the combined vote and jury vote in 2015 and 2023, represented by "Heroes" by Måns Zelmerlöw and "Tattoo" by Loreen, respectively.
 However, in the televote, Sweden came third behind Italy and Russia in 2015, and second behind Finland in 2023.
-Both Switzerland's "The Code" by Nemo in 2024 and Austria's "Wasted Love" by JJ in 2025 won the combined vote and jury vote, but in 2024 Switzerland placed fifth in the televote behind Croatia, Israel, Ukraine, and France.
-Meanwhile, in 2025 Austria placed fourth in the televote behind Israel, Estonia and Sweden.
+Both Switzerland's "The Code" by Nemo in 2024 and Austria's "Wasted Love" by JJ in 2025 won the combined vote and jury vote, but in 2024, Switzerland placed fifth in the televote behind Croatia, Israel, Ukraine, and France.
+Meanwhile, in 2025, Austria placed fourth in the televote behind Israel, Estonia and Sweden.

 Azerbaijan's "Running Scared" by Ell and Nikki in 2011, Israel's "Toy" by Netta in 2018, Italy's "Zitti e buoni" by Måneskin in 2021 and Ukraine's "Stefania" by Kalush Orchestra in 2022 all won both the combined vote and televote.
 However, in the jury vote, Azerbaijan came second behind Italy in 2011, Israel came third behind Austria and Sweden in 2018, Italy came fourth behind Switzerland, France and Malta in 2021, and Ukraine came fourth behind the United Kingdom, Sweden and Spain in 2022.